petercoker/petercoker/README.md

 <h3 align="left">👨‍💻 About Me</h3>

   * A passionate Software engineer, who loves building projects that solve real-world problems that improve people's lives.

-  * Open source enthusiast.
-Thanks to all the open-source contributors!

-  * I am an advocate for utilizing the most suitable tools for each project, and I am not exclusively committed to any single programming language or framework.
+  * I am an advocate for utilizing the most suitable tools for each project, and I am not exclusively committed any tech stack.

   * I love traveling to experience different cultures and festivals.
 Language learning is another passion of mine.